glucko/component-project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > this process.
 Therefore, the first question is what skills did you pick up
 > through this process?

+The main skill I picked up is planning out code before writing it.
+I also learned a bit about casting objects to more specific objects and dealing with abstract classes.
+I also learned about designing a component from scratch, and designing comprehensive test cases.

 > The follow-up question is: could you rephrase these skills you picked up
 > as bullet points that you could put on a resume?
 Try it below.

+- Utilized object-oriented programming such as abstract classes
+- Designed components from scratch into fully fledged models
+- Wrote expansive test cases that covered all aspects of a model

 > Next, how has working on this project affected your career trajectory?
 > In other words, do you now hate the topic you picked?
 Or, are you even more
 > interested in it?
 Both outcomes are valuable to your personal development.

+This project has not really affected my career trajectory.
+I am still planning on going into software development, however I am probably less likely to go into something regarding testing as that is what I enjoyed the least in this project.

 > Finally, consider the skills you've picked up and your current career
 > trajectory.
 What are some things you could do to continue on your
 > career trajectory?
 Also, who are some mentors you could contact to help
 > you stay on your path?

+Some things I can do to stay on my current trajectory is to continually build projects in order to practice my programming skills and gain experience with large codebases.
+Some mentors I could contact are my brother, who is also in CSE, and Jeremy Grifski, as well as other CSE professors who I find helpful as I take more classes.

 ### Changelog
 >